StratifyLabs/API/README.md

 ## Design

-The API framework is a hard to mis-use, non-onerous C++ API acheived using the following principles
+The API framework is a hard to mis-use, non-onerous C++ API achieved using the following principles:

 - [Thread Local Error Context](#thread-local-error-context)
 - [Method Chaining](#method-chaining)